UniversalDependencies/docs/validation-rules.md

 all languages.
 At present there is an experimental set of level-5 rules that lists for each language the lemmas that can be auxiliary verbs/particles, and lemmas that can be copulas.

-Future rules could specify that a particular feature must or must not occur with a particular UPOS tag; however, we would have to account for the fact that features in general are optional and the treebank may not have them at all.
+Future rules could specify that a particular feature must occur with a particular UPOS tag (currently it is only possible to exclude features that must not occur with a UPOS tag);
+however, we would have to account for the fact that features in general are optional and the treebank may not have them at all.

 ## Level 6: Treebank-specific Requirements